Campus Police Department

 Safety and health regulations prohibit the use of microwave ovens (except for pre-approved “Micro Fridge” units), mini-refrigerators over 4.5 cubic feet, the burning of candles or incense, use of Christmas trees and electric tree lights, hot plates, electric skillets, deep fryers, or other cooking appliances, halogen/touchier lamps, neon signs, portable space heaters, grills (gas, electric, or charcoal), any open flame, motorized vehicles, storage of gasoline kerosene, or additional flammable materials, and extension cords or surge protectors that are not UL approved.

 ALL COOKING ITEMS MUST BE USED IN KITCHEN AREAS ONLY - NOT IN RESIDENTS' ROOMS.
 Radios, hair dryers, irons, and other small appliances are permitted.
-Please do not use appliances which require a large amount of electric current.
+Please do not use appliances that require a large amount of electric current.

 Residence halls are smoke-free.
 No smoking is permitted in any area of the residential facility, including residents' rooms.
 All smoking must be done 20 feet away from all entrances on campus.
 Smokeless tobacco is not permitted in public areas (i.e., lobby, bathrooms, study lounges).

 Emergency exit doors are secured and only intended for use during an emergency.
-Residence hall entrances will be secured between 12:00 p.m. until 8:00 a.m., daily.
+Residence hall entrances will be secured between 12:00 p.m. and 8:00 a.m., daily.
 The desk monitor in each building will admit residents after the doors have been locked.
 All residence hall visitors must be registered guests of a resident and checked in at the main lobby desk in each building.
 Anyone failing to register, or who violates Residence life policies, is subject to disciplinary measures.

 Security alarms are installed on the emergency doors of each residence hall.
 Door propping, tampering, and intentionally “setting off” the alarm will be considered a violation and breach of security.
 Delayed egress panic bars are provided on most exterior residence hall doors to further enhance security.
 Unauthorized use of emergency doors is considered a violation.
 Those involved will be subject to disciplinary sanctions.
 Revisions to security procedures may be implemented if deemed essential for the safety and security of our residents.